FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_manage_user_account_passwords.md

 ## Expire a user account password

 When you expire the password of an account, the user is prompted to change the password on next login.
-The new password must follow the password policy you configured for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+The new password must follow the password policy you configured for {{< SecureTransport/componentshortname  >}}.
 For more information, see <a href="../../../c_st_setup/c_st_miscellaneousconfiguration/t_st_passwordpolicy#SetupMenu_1217491348_1024545" class="MCXref xref">Password policy</a>.

 > **Note:**
 >